parflow/parflow/docs/user_manual/source/models.rst

 Equation `[eq:ovmom] <#eq:ovmom>`__ :math:`S_{o,i}` is the bed slope
 (gravity forcing term) :math:`[-]`, which is equal to the friction slope :math:`S_{f,i}` :math:`[L]`; :math:`i` stands for the :math:`x`- and :math:`y`-direction.
-Manning�s equation is used to establish a flow depth-discharge relationship:
+Manning's equation is used to establish a flow depth-discharge relationship:

 .. math::